eKrysmanski/QMEE/README.md

 <!-- BMB: what is RND? do you mean rds? -->

-The .RND files are found in 'data/' as phloem_1_sum.rds, and phloem_2_sum.rds The scripts are found in 'scripts'
+The .RDS files are found in 'data/' as phloem_1_sum.rds, and phloem_2_sum.rds The scripts are found in 'scripts'

 I've used .gitignore to ignore a ~100 mb file I downloaded to potentially add